MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models.md

 This lab will take approximately **60** minutes to complete.

-> **Note**: The Azure Databricks user interface is subject to continual improvement.
+> **NOTE**: The Azure Databricks user interface is subject to continual improvement.
 The user interface may have changed since the instructions in this exercise were written.

 ## Before you start